siom79/japicmp/README.md

 [melix](https://github.com/melix) has developed a [gradle plugin](https://github.com/melix/japicmp-gradle-plugin) for japicmp.

+## Online-Version

+There is an online version of japicmp that lets you compare two artifacts from the maven central repository without installing the tool first.
+Just click [this](https://www.japicmp.de) link and give it a try.

 ## Motivation

 Every time you release a new version of a library or a product, you have to tell your clients or customers what